 Spending quality time with a senior is a vitally important element of caregiving.
 While sharing a cup of coffee and chat may be second nature for you, for a solitary senior, it could mean the world.
 Be certain never to let all of the essential tasks overshadow the need to simply enjoy quality time together.

 Looking after a senior’s well-being consists of ensuring physical activity, healthy eating and sleep habits, and proper medication management.
 Participating in healthy lifestyle decisions together is a wonderful way to avoid the sense of being overbearing or parenting your parent.
 Sign up together for an exercise, swimming, or dance class.
 Try out new foods with each other.
 Get a pill organizer, if the senior is not currently using one, so medications are taken exactly as prescribed.
 If the senior agrees with the idea, attending doctors’ visits together often helps ensure that all questions are answered and suggestions are understood.

 How Home Care Can Help

 Still wondering what to expect as a family caregiver?
 Finding a care partner is crucial for both your parent’s health and your own.
 Nobody can be expected to address all the care needs required on their own.
-At Anthem Home Care, a provider of Corpus Christi senior services at home, we offer respite care solutions that allow family caregivers time to step away for breaks from care – for as much or as little time as they need.
+At Anthem Home Care, a provider of care for dementia in Portland and the surrounding areas, we offer respite care solutions that allow family caregivers time to step away for breaks from care – for as much or as little time as they need.
 Call us at 361-643-2323 for a no-cost in-home consultation to find out more.
 For a full list of all of the communities where we provide our award-winning home care services, please visit our Service Area page.